mit-plv/bedrock2/README.md

 * Coq 8.17.1, installed using your preferred installation method.
 Versions < 8.17 will not work, version 8.18 and 8.19 probably work too.
 * An IDE for Coq.
 We use Emacs + Proof General, but if you are familiar with another IDE, that might work too.
 * GCC (we use version 9.4.0, but other versions probably work too)
+* Python (we use version 3.12.2, but other 3.x versions probably work too)

 ### Compile Coq files [from-source only]